ku8ar/todo/README.md

 * Search field.
 * Automatic saving to localStorage.
 * Import and export to file.
+* oAuth basic support (only name and avatar from FB)

 ## Known Issues
 ##### Overlapping of cards, no min / max dimensions, crazy cursor on drag, poor performance